 Traditional German dessert recipes are timeless.
-Pastries, puddings and cakes are abundant, delicous, and they are worth a sin.
+Pastries, puddings and cakes are abundant, delicous, and they are definitely worth a sin.

 I clearly remember those Saturdays when mom put the food processor on the kitchen table to make the Sunday cake.